 - Hard wax (also called European wax) is thicker and does not need a muslin strip to be pulled off.
 We simply let it dry and pull the wax off.

 - Hard wax adheres to your hair, not the skin.
 The result is much safer since the wax does not stick to the skin, like soft wax.
 There is significantly less of a risk of lifting the skin using hard wax, compared to soft wax.

 - Many companies opt out of using hard wax since it is more expensive than soft wax.

-- This is the type of wax that we use here at HK Wax Center – Austin Arbor.
-We only want the best results for our clients!
+- This is the type of wax that we use here at HK Wax Center – Austin Arbor. (our favorite wax is Mermaid Wax Hard Wax for Hair Removal) We only want the best results for our clients!